ros-navigation/docs.nav2.org/setup_guides/urdf/setup_urdf.rst

 Next, let us define a ``base_footprint`` link.
 The ``base_footprint`` link is a virtual (non-physical) link which has no dimensions or collision areas.
 Its primary purpose is to enable various packages determine the center of a robot projected to the ground.
 For example, Navigation2 uses this link to determine the center of a circular footprint used in its obstacle avoidance algorithms.
 Again, we set this link with no dimensions and to which position the robot's center is in when it is projected to the ground plane.

 After defining our base_link, we then add a joint to connect it to ``base_link``.
 In URDF, a ``joint`` element describes the kinematic and dynamic properties between coordinate frames.
 For this case, we will be defining a ``fixed`` joint with the appropriate offsets to place our ``base_footprint`` link in the proper location based on the description above.
+Remember that we want to set our base_footprint to be at the ground plane when projected from the center of the main chassis, hence we get the sum of the ``wheel_radius`` and the ``wheel_zoff`` to get the appropriate location along the z-axis.

 .. code-block:: xml
   :lineno-start: 29